pmoegenburg/traffic-light/README.md

 # traffic-light

-This project simulates a traffic light state machine and includes a test suite for verifying the functionality of the core state transition logic.
+This project simulates a traffic light state machine and includes tests for verifying the core state transition logic.

 ## Usage